Fair Education Funding & Reducing Reliance on Property Taxes

 Mike was one of the first legislators in Pennsylvania to speak up in defense of LGBTQ+ Pennsylvanians.
 He has co-sponsored the Fairness Act each session since it was proposed in 2009.
 This bill (House Bill 300) would prevent LGBTQ+ Pennsylvanians from being denied housing, education, and access to public accommodations.
 While this bill passed the House on May 2, 2023, it is still in the Senate State Government Committee.

 Mike is also co-sponsoring House Bill 575 to protect minors from conversion therapy by prohibiting a mental health professional from engaging in this archaic treatment with anybody under the age of 18.

 Throughout his legislative career, Mike Sturla has co-sponsored and voted for numerous resolutions condemning anti-Semitism and other forms of hate.
 The state legislature heightened its anti-Semitism rebuke in recent years due to the Tree of Life Synagogue shooting in Pittsburgh in 2018.

 On June 10, 2020, the LNP published Mike's op-ed titled “Why we cannot wait to address inequalities and racism” while Black Lives Matter protests occurred nationwide.

-In the last seven legislative sessions dating back to 2009, Mike has co-sponsored legislation to strengthen state laws to target hate crimes.
+In the last eight legislative sessions dating back to 2009, Mike has co-sponsored legislation to strengthen state laws to target hate crimes.
 He will continue to advocate for legislative actions that combat and deter bigotry, racism, and discrimination.